 As a leader within the organization, Mr. Johnson advises senior executives on a range of issues, spearheading several important projects.
 Among them was Trusted’s care coordination program, a project, which significantly lowered the number of emergency room visits for non-emergency care within Trusted and led to a reduction in the company’s costs.
 Mr. Johnson’s experience also extends to his work with insurers such as Trusted Health Plan (Trusted), a DC Medicaid HMO.

 Mr. Johnson holds an Associate Degree of Applied Science in Nursing from the University of the District of Columbia, and a Bachelor of Science Degree in Biology from Georgia State University.
 He is also an alumnus of the National Institutes of Health’s Intramural Training and Research Award Program where he completed a training fellowship with the National Institute for Nursing Research.
 In 2017, Mr. Johnson was appointed Chairperson of the University of the District of Columbia AASN Advisory Committee.
-In that capacity, he works with Nursing Faculty to improve the quality of Nursing Education in the UDC system.
+In that capacity, he works with the Nursing Faculty to improve the quality of Nursing Education in the UDC system.